K-100 (1957-1978)

 History

-With the construction of Toronto Dam, a new road was from the east city limits of Toronto to the east side of the Toronto Dam.
+With the construction of the Toronto Dam, a new road was constructed from the east city limits of Toronto to the east side of the Toronto Dam.
 The new road was completed in 1961 as an extension of K-105.
 K-105 was subsequently extended twice: across the dam in 1965, and to the entrance to the State Park in 1996

 Junction Guide